 There is an art form to getting hired on UpWork and writing great proposals is a critical element.
-An excellent proposal can make up for weakness in other areas, such as reviews, experience and your profile.
-But when you combine a well-crafted proposal with all the steps from previous lessons, you become UNSTOPPABLE.
+An excellent Upwork proposal can make up for weaknesses in other areas, such as reviews, experience, and your profile.
+But when you combine a well-crafted Upwork proposal with all the steps from previous lessons, you become UNSTOPPABLE.

 Charge What You Are Worth

 Pricing is the eternal debate that everyone struggles with.

 Should you charge what you think you are worth or should you charge what you think will get you hired?

 There is a zone between these two ends of the spectrum that will get you the more revenue.

 If you price yourself too high, you can price yourself right out of the market.

 Ghostwriters who embed with celebrities or CEOS get paid upwards of twenty grand to write a book.